 3. Why is it important to have a tractor canopy and certified ROPS combo?

-Like we mentioned before, the majority of tractors running today are not the massive earth-movers we see in fields.
+As we mentioned before, the majority of tractors running today are not the massive earth-movers we see in fields.
 Many of these large tractors have enclosed cabs and seatbelts, and therefore they are automatically certified ROPS when used correctly.

 But what about the small tractors that don’t have enclosed cabs?

 In 2014, it was estimated only 62% of tractors used on farms had a ROPS with a seatbelt.

 How do the remaining 38% of the tractors benefit by combining a tractor canopy with a certified ROPS rollover bar and seatbelt?

 Let’s take a look.